chat-sdk/chat-sdk-android/README.md

 ```

 > **Note:**
 >You should make sure that the correct SDK versions and build tools are installed in Android Studio.
-To do this open the Preferences panel and navigate to **Appearance & Behavour** -> **System Settings** -> **Android SDK** or click on the **SDK Manager** icon in the tool bar.
+To do this open the Preferences panel and navigate to **Appearance & Behavior** -> **System Settings** -> **Android SDK** or click on the **SDK Manager** icon in the tool bar.
 Android SDK versions 4.4 and onwards should be installed. **Android SDK Build-Tools** version 21.1.0 should be installed.

 **Update Gradle**